Freight fees, charges and subsidies

 - Heavy vehicles exceeding these mass or dimension limits are required to operate under a Notice or Permit issued by Main Roads WA.

 Permits, accreditation, notices and standards

-The Department of Transport administers heavy vehicle legislation and manages driver and vehicle licensing.
-Main Roads Western Australia (WA) is responsible for managing heavy vehicle access to the State's road network.
+The Department of Transport administers heavy vehicle legislation in Western Australia and manages driver and vehicle licensing.

 When heavy vehicles or single-trailer combinations are operated within the standards for dimensions and mass prescribed by the Road Traffic (Vehicles) Regulations 2014, the vehicle licence issued by the Department of Transport's Driver and Vehicle Services, allows general (as of right) access to Western Australia's state road network.